-Ruby is the red variety of corundum that is coloured through chromium.
+Ruby is the red variety of corundum that is colored through chromium.
 Ruby forms in metamorphic (e.g. Burmese marble and Mozambique amphibolite) deposits, or magmatic geological environments.
 Untreated high-quality ruby is one of the most expensive gems on the market.
 In May 2015, Sotheby's achieved a new world record price for a ruby at auction by offering the 25.59 ct 'Sunrise Ruby' ring that was purchased for US$ 30 million.
-Ruby is often treated to enhance its colour and/or transparency.
+Ruby is often treated to enhance its color and/or transparency.
 Low-quality rough samples may be treated with lead glass, a treatment that has become widespread in the past decade.
 Ruby mines today are found in Burma, Mozambique, Vietnam, Afghanistan, Madagascar, Tajikistan, Tanzania and Kenya.